prose-im/prose-core-client/README.md

 ## Architecture

-The Prose core client uses the `tokio-xmpp` and `xmpp-parsers` libraries to provide respectively with low-level XMPP protocol and connection management.
+The Prose core client uses the `libstrophe` library to provide with low-level XMPP protocol and connection management.
+It is built in C, and wrapped by a Rust library as to expose native Rust bindings.

 It builds up upon this base layer and provides a common and identical interface to the XMPP world to Prose apps.
 Useful functions this library provides, for instance, are models and store management.
 This minimizes code reuse or code adaptations in different programming languages (eg. redefining a similar data model in Swift and Java at once).